gichohi/REC-risk-module-API/README.md

 ## About the service

 The service is a REST service.
 It uses an in-memory database (H2) to store the data.
+It fetched data from files in the resource folder and loads the data in a H2 database.
 You can view the H2 database at `http://localhost:8080/h2-console`.

 ## API Endpoints